hanthom/thinky-practice-1/readme.md

-Atom snippets for formatted comments and function creations \n Add these to your snippets.cson \n
+Atom snippets for formatted comments and function creations Add these to your snippets.cson
 Use tab to get to each spot preceded by a $
 ```
 '.source.coffee':